solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 );
 ```

-Now we can verify that the mint supply is non-zero by fetching the mint info.
+Next, let’s verify that the mint supply is non-zero by fetching the mint
-Underneath the minting functions, add the following code block:
+information.
+Add the following code block underneath the minting functions:

 ```ts
 // VERIFY SUPPLY